-Most individuals and businesses are able to request a tax filing extension, without a reason or even their signature!
+Most individuals and businesses can request a tax filing extension, without a reason or even their signature!

 We can cost effectively request automatic extensions with one form.
 This means that all individuals may now automatically file on October 15th instead of the customary April 15th date-as long as a timely automatic extension is requested.
-Corporations, partnerships, and trusts have one less month meaning that they can file on September 15th instead of the customary March 15th or April 15th deadline date-as long as a timely automatic extension is requested.
+Corporations, partnerships, and trusts have less time meaning that they can file on September 15th (corporations, partnerships) or September 30th (trusts) instead of the customary March 15th or April 15th deadline date-as long as a timely automatic extension is requested.